Màquina!: Overview

 Máquina has its origins as a backing band called La Companyia, SL for singers and groups of the musical folk association Grup de Folk in 1968, collaborating with Jaume Sisa, Pau Riba, Miniatura and others.
 Grup de Folk disappeared as an association in 1968.
 After that, two of its members, Jordi Batiste and Enric Herrera, decided to electrify themselves and swap into rock music in 1969.

-This bunch of Catalan youngsters led by the Batiste-Herrera tandem became soon the most prominent and visible heads of the grassroots movement which shake the foundations of the city's musical world at the beginning of the seventies and which can be considered as the parting shot for progressive rock in Spain.
+This group of Catalan youth led by the Batiste-Herrera duo soon became the most prominent and visible heads of the grassroots movement which shook the foundations of the city's musical world at the beginning of the seventies, and which can be considered as the parting shot for progressive rock in Spain.

 Their first EP Lands of Perfection was released in August 1969 with Jordi Batiste (bass, lead vocals), Enric Herrera (hammond, piano, back vocals), Luigi Cabanach (guitar, back vocals) and Jackie García (drums).
-Their second Ep Earth's Daughter, was released at the end of the same year with a new drummer, Tapi Vilaseca.
+Their second EP, Earth's Daughter, was released at the end of the same year with a new drummer, Tapi Vilaseca.